tsathoqqua/limadocs/docs/source/module/m_gettable.rst

 .. c:function:: void set_getmsg( string s )

-set_getmsg(s) sets the error message that one gets when one tries to take an object.
+Sets the error message that one gets when one tries to take an object.

 .. c:function:: string query_getmsg()

-query_getmsg() returns the error message that one gets when one tries to take an object.
+Returns the error message that one gets when one tries to take an object.

 .. c:function:: void set_gettable( mixed g )

-set_gettable(1) makes an object gettable, while set_gettable(0) makes it not gettable.
+g == 1 makes an object gettable, while g == 0 makes
+it not gettable.
 If a function or string is passed, this has the same effect as calling set_getmsg().